FishboneChiang/SDPJSolver.jl/README.md

 `mode`: can be either ```"opt"``` or ```"feas"```.

-The iteration terminates if any of the followings hold
+The iteration terminates if any of the followings hold:
 - `mode = "opt"`, and the duality gap, primal infeasibility, and dual infeasibility are below `ϵ_gap`, `ϵ_primal`, and `ϵ_dual`, respectively.
 - `mode = "feas"`, and the the primal/dual infeasibilities reach their thresholds.
 - The number of iteration exceeds `iterMax`.